jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 * load vector shapefile layers and create a new QGIS project
 * format the styles appropriately
-* subset a dataset spatially using select by location
+* subset a dataset spatially using *Select by location*
 * identify particular records in the attribute table using SQL (structured query language)
 * save records to a new shapefile
 * save layers with a projection suitable for spatial exercises